 At the foot of Monte~Rosa, the towering peak that dominates Upper Valsesia,

-Alagna Valsesia and neighbouring Riva Valdobbia jealously guard the rich heritage of the Walser people whose culture shaped this area from the 8*” century
+Alagna Valsesia and neighboring Riva Valdobbia jealously guard the rich heritage of the Walser people whose culture shaped this area from the 8*” century

 onwards.
-Their presence can be seen and experienced in the striking architectural, cultural, linguistic and gastronomic heritage of this area, with specialities like Miacce, a delicious crisp, savoury pancake.
-Walser culture is now preserved by important institutions like the Museo Walser in Alagna Valsesia, but the village is also rich in traditional specialities and native varieties of wine (Doc Costs della Sesia is nearby) to savoury with the numerous local cheeses, like Maccagno.
+Their presence can be seen and experienced in the striking architectural, cultural, linguistic and gastronomic heritage of this area, with specialties like Miacce, a deliciously crisp, savory pancake.
+Walser culture is now preserved by important institutions like the Museo Walser in Alagna Valsesia, but the village is also rich in traditional specialties and native varieties of wine (Doc Costs della Sesia is nearby) to savoury with the numerous local cheeses, like Maccagno.